-Clock spring (clockspring) is a device that contains a wound up wire (ribbon cable) inside and allows the airbag, horn and steering wheel buttons to stay connected as the steering wheel is rotated to make left and right turns.
-Regardless of the angle that you turn your steering wheel, you will always maintain contact between the airbag and the airbag control module.
+A clockspring (clock spring) is a device that contains a wound-up wire (ribbon cable) inside and allows the airbag, horn, and steering wheel buttons to stay connected as the steering wheel is rotated as you turn the steering wheel left and right.
+You turn your steering wheel; you will always maintain contact between the airbag and the control module.

+Clock springs frequently fail on all makes and, as a result, cause the airbag light or SRS light to come on.
 Here is a list of some of the most common problems you may experience when the clock spring fails.

 - Driver Airbag Squib Circuit High Resistance

-- Airbag circuit resistance too high
+- Airbag circuit resistance is too high

 - Driver Side Air Bag Circuit High Resistance or Open